shiroyasha/blog-source/source/posts/2017-11-19-transaction-isolation-levels-in-postgresql.html.md

 - The `Serializable` isolation level guarantees that concurrent transactions run as they would if you would run sequentially one by one in order.

-- One step weaker is the `Read Reputable` isolation level that allows _Phantom Reads_ to happen in the transaction.
+- One step weaker is the `Read Repeatable` isolation level that allows _Phantom Reads_ to happen in the transaction.
 Contrary to transactions running in the Serializable mode, the set of rows that is returned by two consecutive select queries in a transaction can differ.
 This can happen if another transaction adds